Kyllingene/doctui/doc/DOC-FORMAT.md

-# Rust HTML Documentation Format
+# Rust HTML Documentation Format (Deprecated)

+***Note:*** This document is the very first iteration.
+It came before I realized the extent of detail in the structure.
+This is left here, for now, as a temporary reference.
+Once all the information from here is represented elsewhere, this will be removed.

 ## How this document is formatted